Machine-Learning-Foundations/exercise_08_dim_reduction/README.md

 Now we will implement the functions to perform a PCA transform and an inverse transform on our 2D array.
 First implement the function `pca_transform`:

 4. Compute the mean vector over the features of the input matrix.
 The resulting mean vector should have the size $(d,1)$.
+(Hint: use `keepdims=True`in the function `numpy.mean` to keep the dimensions for easier subtraction.)
 5. Center the data by subtracting the mean from the 2D image array.
 6. Compute the covariance matrix of the centered data.
 (Hint: `numpy.cov`.)
 7. Perform the eigendecomposition of the covariance matrix.
 (Hint: `numpy.linalg.eigh`)